DevDebtless/TextStats/README.md

 ### 3. Run the App

-'''.build/debug/TextStats path/to/your/file.txt
+'.build/debug/TextStats path/to/your/file.txt'

 ### Or use the included Makefile:

-'make build
+'make build'
-'make run
+'make run'

 ### Example Output